Generating a good random map is a very hard job!

 This is what it looks like

-Building a good random map generator is very hard, on this blog post I’ve shown you only the good results, but you can be sure that one out of two try leads to some weird and probably unplayable map.
+Building a good random map generator is very hard, on this blog post I’ve shown you only the good results, but you can be sure that one out of two tries leads to some weird and probably unplayable map.

 I’m going to work harder on this topic, but it will not be included in the playable.
-On this demo you will find a hand crafted static map, tested for playability and fun!
+On this demo, you will find a handcrafted static map, tested for playability and fun!